 Response: The development provides appropriately for vehicle and bicycle parking to achieve this objective.
+The area is also well serviced by public transport.

-• To provide an environment for pedestrians that is safe, comfortable and interesting;
+To provide an environment for pedestrians that is safe, comfortable and interesting;

 Response: The development provides for covered outdoor seating and pedestrian circulation space providing an environment for pedestrians that is safe, comfortable and interesting.